 Résumé Parsing or CV Parsing converts unstructured resume data into a structured form to speed up the recruitment process.
-It extracts candidate date from resume and saves it in data fields.
+It extracts candidate data from resume and saves it in data fields.
 The output is delivered in JSON format.
-Apart from parsing, there are various recruitment analytics solutions such as semantic search & match and resume enrichment which help in smart talent acquisition.
+Apart from parsing, there are various recruitment analytics solutions such as semantic search & match and resume enrichment which helps in smart talent acquisition.

 Parse resumes to get the following benefits:

 - No manual screening of resumes

 Resume Parsing software are commonly used by recruiters, applicant tracking systems and job boards to automate extraction, analysis and storage of candidate data.
 This eliminates the need of sorting out resumes one by one.
 With least manual intervention, a lot of time is saved which can be utilized in other business activities.

 Resumes created in any format can be parsed, be it doc, docx, html, pdf, rtf and results are delivered in JSON format through REST API.

 A detailed collection of taxonomies can help in identifying skills and expertise of a candidate easily.
 Users can also define their own taxonomies which can be added to the list.
 Here are a few examples: